• Circa: 1820

 This desk owes its name to a Captain Davenport who was the first to commission the design, from Gillows of Lancaster, near the end of the 18th century.
 In a sense, then, it could also be considered a Campaign desk, though there are no records indicating if Captain Davenport was in the British Army or the Royal Navy.
 The design was ingenious and practical because it consumed so little space in an officers’ cabin on a ship.

-The desk shows small signs of general use to the corners and leading edges, but nothing significant, considering the age of the item.
+This antique Davenport desk shows small signs of general use to the corners and leading edges, but nothing significant, considering the age of the item.
 While the original leather has some minor general use marks (see photo), it is free from rips and tears.
 It is extremely rare to see examples with their original leathers.
 The drawers are all smooth running and close flush to the frame.
 The drawers retain their original working locks and a working key.
 Similarly, the lock to the writing slope lid is original, fully working and with a working key.
 The internal locking mechanisms are also fully functional.
 The desk stands on its original bracket feet and original brass castors.
 As the desk retains its original polish, it has a fantastic colour and patination; this can only be achieved through age and the years of care and cleaning it has received.
-The item is solid in joint and ready to use.
+This antique Davenport is solid in joint and ready to use.

 External height = 84.6cm or 33⅜” or 2ft 9⅜”